godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Let's go over what this function does.

-The first thing we check is to see whether the player is using ``UNARMED`` or not.
-Because ``UNARMED`` does not have a node/script, we want to make sure the player is not using
+The first thing we check is whether the player is ``UNARMED``.
+Because ``UNARMED`` does not have a node/script, we want to make sure the player is not
 ``UNARMED`` before trying to get the node/script attached to ``current_weapon_name``.

-Next we check to see if the current weapon can be refilled.
-If the current weapon can, we add a full clip/magazine worth of ammo to the weapon by multiplying the current weapon's ``AMMO_IN_MAG`` variable times however much ammo clips we're adding (``additional_ammo``).
+Next, we check to see if the current weapon can be refilled.
+If the current weapon can, we add a full clip/magazine worth of ammo to the weapon by multiplying the current weapon's ``AMMO_IN_MAG`` value by however many ammo clips we're adding (``additional_ammo``).

 _______

 With that done, you should now be able to get additional ammo!
-Go place some ammo pick ups in one/both/all of the scenes and give it a try!
+Go place some ammo pickups in one/both/all of the scenes and give it a try!

 .. note:: Notice how we're not limiting the amount of ammo you can carry.
-To limit the amount of ammo each weapon can carry, you need to add a additional variable to
+To limit the amount of ammo each weapon can carry, you need to add an additional variable to
           each weapon's script, and then clamp the weapon's ``spare_ammo`` variable after adding ammo in ``add_ammo``.

 Adding breakable targets